egnyte/ax/README.md

     tail -f /var/log/something.log | ax

+## Use with (compressed) log files
+An alternative to tailing files into Ax, you can also read them directly.
+This even supports gzip and bzip2 compression (decided based on the `.gz` and `.bz2` extensions):

+    ax --file mylog.log
+    ax --file mylog.log.gz

 # Filtering and selecting attributes
 Looking at all logs is nice, but it only gets really interesting if you can start to filter stuff and by selecting only certain attributes.